 It's important for your children to understand what's not acceptable to post about themselves online — as well as why.

-Explain in simple terms why certain types of personal information — such as their full name, birthday, home address, email address, phone numbers, and names of family, friends or pets — shouldn't be given on some online platforms because it can be used by cybercriminals for fraudulent activities or to determine their location.
-There's no need to terrify your child when explaining this, or to delve too deeply into possible worst case scenarios.
+Explain in simple terms why certain types of personal information — such as their full name, birthday, home address, email address, phone numbers and names of family, friends or pets — shouldn't be given on some online platforms.
+This information could be used by cybercriminals for fraudulent activities or to determine their location.
+There's no need to terrify your child when explaining this, or to delve too deeply into possible worst-case scenarios.

 This conversation should also cover photos.
-Tell your child that pictures of family and friends should only be posted with their permission.
+Tell your child that pictures of family and friends should only be posted with their permission to ensure their internet privacy.
 Also, before posting or texting images of themselves, teach your children to ask themselves questions, such as is this something I would want my grandmother to see?
 My teachers?
 My college admissions counselor?
 My future spouse or children?

 Remember, it's possible to view these images now or even decades later because the internet never forgets.
-So, unless your child can safely answer “yes” to those questions, they shouldn't share the images online.
+So, unless your child can safely answer “yes” to those questions, they shouldn't share the images.

 Work with your kids to ensure they follow cybersecurity best practices.

-Also, caution your children about clicking on suspicious links in emails or text messages.
+Also, caution your children about clicking on suspicious links in emails or text messages, which could present a cyber threat.
 Or downloading anything from untrustworthy sources that could install malware on their device.

-An alarming 15% of high school students have been subjected to cyberbullying in the last six months alone.
+An alarming 15% of high school students have been subjected to cyberbullying in the last six months alone.1

 What constitutes cyberbullying?
 It's using electronic communications to bully a person, typically by sending intimidating or threatening messages.